Your brand is not just a logo. It’s a story, the message, colours, designs and content that help identify and differentiate you to your audience.

 Here are some categories brand commitment refers to:

-- Brand purchase and use with other brands
+- Brand purchase and usage compared to other brands

 - Brand image